-Pembina has three divisions, pipelines (56% of 2018 operating margin), facilities (29%), and marketing and new ventures (15%).
+Pembina Pipeline is a leading energy infrastructure company in North America.
+The company has a presence in crude oil, natural gas, and natural gas liquids industries across multiple basins and markets throughout Canada and the U.S. Pembina has three divisions, pipelines (~60% of 2019 adjusted EBITDA), facilities (30%), and marketing and new ventures (10%).
 The company owns a large network of pipelines that transport crude oil, natural gas and natural gas liquids produced primarily in western Canada.
 It also owns gathering and processing facilities, and oil and natural gas liquids infrastructure and logistics business.

 - Opportunity Score: 73

 - Ticker: TSE:PPL

 - Sector: Energy

 - Market Cap: 18.36B

 - Dividend Yield: 7.55%

 - Chowder Score: Members Only